-Changing Life Insurance Policy
+Changing a Life Insurance Policy

 Few of us enjoy the admin associated with changing providers, whether it’s a bank account, mobile phone company or utilities like gas and electricity.
 But changing your life insurance policy could be easier than you think and can be beneficial in the long run.

-So if you’re considering whether to switch but you’re not quite sure, read our expert guide on changing life insurance policy.
+So if you’re considering whether to switch but you’re not quite sure, read our expert guide on changing a life insurance policy.

 Can I switch life insurance companies?